ZhiyangYuan/ELE456_simulation/README.md

 - `frames_wigner/` contains Wigner function figures at different simulation times for making the movie.

-- `movies/` contains the movies showing the evolution of Q and Wigner functions.
+- `movies/` contains the GIF files and movies showing the evolution of Q and Wigner functions under different decay rates.

 - `paper_fig/` contains figures for comparison with the results in the paper.